About Alzheimer's Disease: Research

 Research supported by NIA and other organizations has expanded knowledge of brain function in healthy older people, identified ways we might lessen normal age-related declines in mental function, and deepened our understanding of Alzheimer’s disease.

 Many scientists and physicians are now working together to identify and understand the genetic, biological, and environmental factors that, over many years, cause Alzheimer’s.
 This effort is bringing us closer to better treatment for and prevention of this devastating disease.

 In addition, scientists are making great strides in identifying potential new ways to diagnose, slow, treat, and someday prevent Alzheimer's disease.
 Currently, more than 90 drugs are in clinical trials for Alzheimer's, and more are in the pipeline awaiting Food and Drug Administration (FDA) approval to enter human testing.

-Alzheimer's research can move forward only if people are willing to volunteer for trials and studies.
+Alzheimer's research can move forward only if people are willing to volunteer for clinical trials and studies.
 Before any new drug or therapy can used in clinical practice, it must be rigorously tested in humans to find out whether it is safe and effective.
-Today, at least 70,000 volunteers both with and without Alzheimer’s are urgently needed to participate in more than 150 Alzheimer’s disease clinical trials and studies in the U.S.
+Today, at least 70,000 volunteers are urgently needed to participate in more than 150 Alzheimer’s disease clinical trials and studies in the U.S.

 To find out more about Alzheimer’s clinical trials and studies, talk to your health care provider or a memory or neurology clinic in your community.
 Or contact NIA’s ADEAR Center at 1-800-438-4380.
 You can also visit the ADEAR Center clinical trials finder and sign up for email alerts that let you know when new clinical trials are added to the database.
 More information about clinical trials is available at www.nia.nih.gov/alzheimers/volunteer and www.ClinicalTrials.gov.

 View videos and other resources from THE ALZHEIMER'S PROJECT, a collaborative effort of the National Institute on Aging/NIH and HBO Documentary Films.